SSWConsulting/SSW.Rules.Content/rules/handle-redirects/rule.md

 ### Cons:
-* **Increased cost:** This approach is generally the most expensive of the 3 if you search ranking is of low value.
+* **Increased Cost:** This approach is generally the most expensive of the 3 if you search ranking is of low value.
 You'll need to pay a subscription fee to a hosting provider to host your website on a CDN.